joinedspace/superspread/README.md

 "Infected" represents an individual who has been infected.

-"Immunized" represents an individual who was either vaccinated at the start, who reached immunization by surviving the recovery time.
+"Immunized" represents an individual who was either vaccinated at the start, or who reached immunization by surviving the recovery time.

 "Dead" represents an individual who is deceased.